Niall47/PageComplexityReport/functional-tests/README.md

 # TODO:

-How to set-up and use test pack
+Just a simple test pack to demonstrate how we can capture the page object in different types of flow